mEsUsah/html-canvas-utils/README.md

 //example 3 - Only visible major lines: drawGrid(ctx, 100, 100);

-//example 4 - with ta thin line every 10px, and a thick line every 100px: drawGrid(ctx, 10, 100);
+//example 4 - with a thin line every 10px, and a thick line every 100px: drawGrid(ctx, 10, 100);

 ```